talmolab/sleap-cuda-container/sleap_vnc_connect/README.md

 - `-it` ensures that you get an interactive terminal.
 The `i` stands for interactive, and `t` allocates a pseudo-TTY, which is what allows you to interact with the bash shell inside the container.
 - The `-v` or `--volume` option mounts the specified directory with the same level of access as the directory has on the host.
 - `bash` is the command that gets executed inside the container, which in this case is to start the bash shell.
+- The `--rm` flag in a docker run command automatically removes the container when it stops.
+This is useful for running temporary or one-time containers without cluttering your Docker environment with stopped containers.
-- `p` The -p 5901:5901 flag in a Docker run command maps a port on the host machine to a port inside the container.
+- The `-p 5901:5901` flag in a Docker run command maps a port on the host machine to a port inside the container.

 ```
 -p [host-port]:[container-port]